benjaminvandammeholberton/holbertonschool-shell/README.md

-This repository is about learning Shell
+This directory is about learning the basics of Shell